 Fazilet enjoyed an early career as a solicitor and equality specialist.
 She worked as a solicitor in law centres in Birmingham and Brighton and in corporate equality roles for Southampton City Council and Lewisham Council.

-Sally is also the Executive Lead for the Living with Sight Loss and Supporting Children and Adults with Complex Needs Programme Boards.
-She is also the Chair of the RNIB Specialist Learning Trust; the Cardiff Institute for the Blind; the Management Board of Irish Centre Housing; and her local Scouts Executive Committee.
+Sally is the Chair of the RNIB Specialist Learning Trust; the Cardiff Institute for the Blind; the Management Board of Irish Centre Housing; and her local Scouts Executive Committee.

 Action for Blind People

 Action for Blind People delivers services for blind and partially sighted people in the English regions.
 Action's Chief Executive is Miriam Martin.

 Miriam is responsible for ensuring Action focuses on the needs and aspirations of blind and partially sighted customers.
 She aspires to lead the organisation to ensure that Action's strategy is designed and developed by blind and partially sighted people.

 Search our most frequently asked questions to find the detailed answers you need about benefits, eye health, education, employment, travel and much more.Search FAQs